prestonvdp/MCB185/Lesson02/00README.md

 mathematics operations you are already familar (addition, subtraction, multiplication, division, exponentiation) are also in Python.
 However, the symbol for multiplication is `*` and exponentiation is `**`.
-The standard rules for precedence are use: multiplication and division before addition and subtraction.
+The standard rules for precedence are: multiplication and division before addition and subtraction.
 But what about exponentiation and other operations like `%` (modulo)?
 Use parentheses when in doubt.
 Heck, use parentheses even when not in doubt.